suit-wg/suit-report/draft-ietf-suit-report.md

 The Software Update for the Internet of Things (SUIT) manifest provides a way for many different update and boot workflows to be described by a common format.
-This specification describes a lightweight feedback mechanism that allows a developer in possession of a manifest to reconstruct the decisions made and actions performed by a manifest processor.
+This document specifies a lightweight feedback mechanism that allows a developer in possession of a manifest to reconstruct the decisions made and actions performed by a manifest processor.